gpadolina/DeepLearning-notes/DeepLearning/Generative deep learning.md

 consists of rolling down hills in a static loss landscape.
 But with a GAN, every step taken down the hill changes the entire landscape a little.
 It's a dynamic system where the optimization process is seeking not a minimum, but an equilibrium between two forces.
 For this reason, GANs are notoriously difficult to train - getting a GAN to work requires lots of careful tuning of the model architecture and training parameters.
+#### A schematic GAN implementation
+In this section, we'll explain how to implement a GAN in Keras, in its barest form - because GANs are advanced, diving deeply into the technical details would be out of scope for this book.
+The specific implementation is a *deep convolutional GAN* (DCGAN): a GAN where the generator and discriminator are deep convnets.
+In particular, it uses a *Conv2DTranspose* layer for image upsampling in the generator.